-Congress will enact a draft only in a crisis, when more soldiers are required than the volunteer military can supply.
-During a crisis there is enormous government and social pressure to enlist.
-The time provided for CO applications will be very short.
+It’s unlikely that Congress will enact a draft anytime soon.
+But it may in a crisis, if more soldiers are required than the volunteer military can supply.
+During a crisis there can be enormous government and social pressure to enlist.
+The time provided for conscientious objector (CO) applications will be very short.
 The application process may be difficult, and it’s always a hassle to collect documentation for a CO application and draft board hearing.

 The strategy has three steps: (1) Register with a protest.
 (2) Start a history file.
 And (3) know your backup.

-- Register with a protest: Going to jail or paying a fine for non-registration is not recommended.
-The battle is not with an innocuous list, but with a potential Draft Board and its decision – prepare for and target a potential Draft Board.
+- Register with a protest: Paying a fine or being denied a driver’s license for non-registration is not recommended.
+The battle is not with an innocuous list, but with a potential draft board and its decision — prepare for and target that potential.
 RCNV recommends that eligible young men register or re-register with the Selective Service System.

 - Know your backup: When a draft is enacted, CO applicants want to immediately obtain accurate counsel about the unknown, unfolding “changing ground” of Selective Service and military draft practices.
 Know your CO “backup” organization.
 Wherever you live or move, know the location and contact information of an organization qualified to provide experienced counsel about Selective Service procedures.
 Start the search for a “backup” using the list of support organizations on this site.